andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 ## Foreword

 Devs are busy most of the time and don't have time to read very long articles.
 This article is as short as possible and contains as much as possible information about threading in Android.
-Let's start!</b>
+Let's start!

 ## Architecture